Grams (search): Helix

 In June 2014, Grams released Helix and Helix Light, a market payment service with an integrated bitcoin tumbler.
 The site was also available on the clearnet via Grams Flow.

 In August 2017, it was noted that an elaborate darknet phishing scam appeared as the top Google search result for "how to mix bitcoins", directing users to a fake version of the Grams Helix Light website that would steal their bitcoins.

 Due to the enduring popularity of the site, and relative ease of replicating the first few digits of a .onion address, a number of illegitimate copies of the original Gram hidden service have been created.
 These include a scam version of flow, the search engine, and even copies of the drug marketplaces indexed.
 Several competing scams have replicated the "grams7e" portion of the address and are listed on links aggregators as if they are the now defunct original site.
 Like the Helix scam, these sites defraud unsuspecting visitors of any money or personal details entered on the fake site or fake marketplaces it linked to.

 Owner

 On February 6, 2020, the FBI and IRS arrested an Ohio man, Larry Dean Harmon, who they alleged was the operator of Helix and Grams.
 Helix was said to have been partnered with AlphaBay, an illegal darknet market shut down in mid-2017.
-Harmon pled guilty in August 2021 and agreed to forfeit 4400 bitcoins as part of a plea deal, and faces up to 20 years imprisonment.
-As of November 2021, Harmon's sentencing has been deferred indefinitely while he works under a cooperation plea agreement.
+Harmon pled guilty in August 2021 and agreed to forfeit 4400 bitcoins as part of a plea deal, and faced up to 20 years imprisonment.
+Harmon's sentencing was initially deferred while he worked under a cooperation plea agreement, and finally in November of 2024 he was sentenced to three years in prison.